geavenx/CTF-Writeups/THM-Overpass.md

 Now crack this hash with john the ripper with the command:
 `john --wordlist=/usr/share/wordlists/rockyou.txt rsa_key.hash`

-Okay, now we got the RSA password `james13`
-Knowing the username (James) and the password (james13) we can try to secure shell in the target using the command:
+Okay, at last we got the RSA password `james13` Knowing the username (James) and the password (james13) we can try to secure shell in the target using the command:
 `ssh -i rsa_key james@10.10.193.23`
 and I got the user flag!